 The first chapter of this guide,

 "Twelve Concepts for NA Service,"

-was approved in its entirety by NA's World
+was approved in its entirety by NA's

-Service Conference in 1992.
-It is published
+World Service Conference in 1992.

+It is also published separately as

-separately as a booklet which is currently
+a booklet that can be purchased

-available for purchase from our World
+from our World Service Office.

-Service Office.
+The booklet has a special study section

+for individuals and groups.